 Nice.
 The other nice thing about Gwaelin’s Love is that it’s an actual item.
 You can use it anywhere in the game to check one or two things, depending on where you are.
 If you use it on the world map it’ll tell you how many squares away you are from Tantegel Castle, which becomes important later in the game at one point.
 The other thing she’ll tell you no matter where you are, and I’m guessing this is like a magical link because she talks to you, is how many experience points you need to get to the next level.
 This last particular detail I find to be the most useful, and you’ll see me use it in videos from now on while I’m leveling up to see how far I have to go.

-So we go through the appropriate magic door in the north east part of the castle.
-We haven’t been here before, so there’s some new people to talk to.
+So we go through the appropriate magic door in the northeast part of the castle.
+We haven’t been here before, so there are some new people to talk to.
 The lady outside near the key shop tells us, “When the sun and rain meet, a Rainbow Bridge shall appear.
 It’s a legend.”
 Despite this sounding crazy, it’s actually a very important clue, so remember it.
 Finally, we do purchase a McBoatload of keys at the shop for 85 gold a pop.
-Like I said, more expensive than Rimuldar, but ah well, much more convenient.
+Like I said, it is more expensive than Rimuldar, but ah well, much more convenient.

 So we heal up and cross back over to talk to the other red guard at the end of the stalls who says, “I am looking for the castle cellar.
 I heard it is not easily found.”
 There’s a cellar?
 Good to know!
 The old man exclaims, “Let us wish the warrior well!
 May the light be thy strength.”
 Okay, but a clue would’ve been nice.
 Ah well.